mbacvanski/mbacvanski.github.io/index.md

 ## Currently

-- 🥽 Software Intern at Meta Reality Labs, where I'm building parts of the Metaverse!
+- 🥽 Software Intern at Meta Reality Labs, where I'm building new features for Horizon Worlds!
-- 🛫 Back in the Bay Area for summer of 2022!
+- 🛫 Back in the Bay Area for summer 2022!

 ## Recently